Creo (Pro/Engineer) vs. SolidWorks — More Fuel in the Debate

 1. Speed to Accomplish Stuff.

-Yes, both Creo and SolidWorks have numerous shortcuts to help design processes go faster.
+Yes, both Creo and SolidWorks have numerous shortcuts to help the design processes go faster.
 Both use the keyboard, and both use the mouse for quick access to commands.
 However, there are some big differences.

 Creo, like its Pro/E predecessor, allows multiple sequential commands all in one shortcut.
 Here’s a quick video of a simple mapkey created in Creo:

 Useful Example 1: Select a plane, then use a shortcut to start a new sketch, orient the model to the screen, turn on visibility for things you like in sketching mode (points, planes, wireframe, shaded — or whatever you like), then select the line command to start sketching.
 One click or keystroke to do all of that.
-Likewise, a shortcut that finishes the sketch and puts all the visibility element and orientation back to the way you want to see them when working outside of sketching mode.
+Likewise, a shortcut that finishes the sketch and puts all the visibility elements and orientation back to the way you want to see them when working outside of sketching mode.

 In SW you can also put shortcuts in a 3rd mouse button gestures, which are cool, but again, with limits.
 And there are 3rd mouse button menus which help, but are contrary in many respects to speed.
 Read Efficiency and the Mouse.
 True for both Creo and SolidWorks.